humblelad/Project-Gulliver/README.md

 **Project Gulliver** is a open source initiative to detect, flag and report sites utilizing ads which go against AdSense usage policies.

-This project focuses more towards Google Adsense since it’s the most widely used (legal online ad platform) present right now.
+This project focuses more towards Google AdSense since it’s the most widely used (legal online ad platform) present right now.
 It pay well for (good) content.

 ### Adsense specifically has several ways for showing ads including: